ihmeuw/vivarium_public_health/docs/source/tutorials/risk_exposure.rst

 The ``alternative_risk_factor`` is an entity type that indicates we have both continuous and categorical representations of the exposure.
-They are used when an intervention acts on a continuous exposure representation, but the the effects of the exposure are specified in terms of the categorical exposure representation.
+They are used when an intervention acts on a continuous exposure representation, but the effects of the exposure are specified in terms of the categorical exposure representation.

 The only relevant configuration option is the ``"category_thresholds"``